 UBC School of Nursing offices are closed as part of the COVID19 Pandemic response, but we’re all still working--from home—check here for the latest updates

-The BSN Program Student Advisor, Elisabeth Bailey is available to assist you throughout the year as you make decisions related to your studies and progression.
+The BSN Program Academic Advisor, Elisabeth Bailey is available to assist you throughout the year as you make decisions related to your studies and progression.
 She will clarify program requirements and school policies, and address questions of academic concern.
 Questions pertaining to admission to the BSN program should be directed to the Admissions Coordinator at email@example.com

 SCHOOL OF NURSING RESOURCES